philipskokoh/rclc/README.md

 Use of open source and open standards are especially important to further the cause for effective, reproducible research.
 We're hosting this competition to focus on the research challenges of specific machine learning use cases encountered within Rich Context – see the [_Workflow Stages_](https://github.com/Coleridge-Initiative/rclc/wiki/Workflow-Stages) section.
-Leaderboards are published here on GitHub to track _state-of-the-art_ (SOTA) progress among the top results.

 If you have any questions about the Rich Context leaderboard competition -- and especially if you identify any problems in the corpus (e.g., data quality, incorrect metadata, broken links, etc.) -- please use the GitHub issues for this repo and pull requests to report, discuss, and resolve them.